 High-quality probiotics help support microbial diversity and promote gut healing.

-High-quality probiotics contain live organisms that maintain potency through their expiration date and are able to be delivered past the stomach acid safely.
-Some strains need extra attention to minimizing temperature fluctuation, and benefit from a dark glass bottle.
+High-quality probiotics contain live organisms that remain potent through their expiration date and can be delivered safely past stomach acid.
+Some strains need extra attention to minimize temperature fluctuation and benefit from a dark glass bottle.

 While specifics can depend on your individual profile, I like Megasporebiotic, TrubifidoPRO, and TheralacPRO.